- Solve linear trigonometric equations in sine and cosine.

 - Solve right triangle problems.

 Thales of Miletus (circa 625–547 BC) is known as the founder of geometry.
 The legend is that he calculated the height of the Great Pyramid of Giza in Egypt using the theory of similar triangles, which he developed by measuring the shadow of his staff.
+He reasoned that when the height of his staff's shadow was exactly equal to the actual height of the staff, then the height of the nearby pyramid's shadow must also be equal to the height of the actual pyramid.
+Since the structures and their shadows were creating a right triangle with two equal sides, they were similar triangles.
+By measuring the length of the pyramid's shadow at that moment, he could obtain the height of the pyramid.
 Based on proportions, this theory has applications in a number of areas, including fractal geometry, engineering, and architecture.
 Often, the angle of elevation and the angle of depression are found using similar triangles.

 In earlier sections of this chapter, we looked at trigonometric identities.
 Identities are true for all values in the domain of the variable.
 In this section, we begin our study of trigonometric equations to study real-world scenarios such as the finding the dimensions of the pyramids.

 Solving Linear Trigonometric Equations in Sine and Cosine